tomossmith/MS3-Foodie/README.md

     The initial lighthouse report showed that there was a significant issue with the accessibility score that related to the choice of colors that were used for the site.

     There were areas of the site that did not meet the color contrast requirement of the site.
-A poor contrast between colors can often be difficult and uncomfertable for users to see.
+A poor contrast between colors can often be difficult and uncomfortable for users to see.
 To help improve this score and to ensure the site is easy to read, I altered some of the poorly contrasting colors and made sure that any background colors work well with the foreground colors.

     Once I rectified this issue, I ran the tests again and the results showed a poor rating for the performance.